variablecolor/sdk/docs/android-readme.md

 #### Release Notes
+#### 12.1.0
+ - Bug Fix: Returns the battery voltage down to 0.01 for the device on a Color Scan objects
+ - Bug Fix: Serializes all the batched labs on a Color Scan object (toMap function)
+ - Enhancement: Supports new Color Muse 3 and Spectro 3 hardware.
+ - Critical Bug Fix: Writes internal sdk values for CMGEN2 to the device in the proper endianness
+ - Enhancement: For Color Instruments that support verification, (canComputeVerification), can now perform verification scans independent of calibration.

 #### 12.0.0
  - Versioning brought up to be in line with iOS major version
  - Adds support for more colorimeters and Spectrophotometers.